-We present a graph of the running time vs. the number of cubes for w = 3, 13, 23, 33, 43as well as for non-uniform cube-widths.
-This is shown in Figs. 3, 4, 5, 6, 7 and 9 respectively3.
+We present a graph of the running time vs. the number of cubes for w = 3, 13, 23.
+This is shown in Figs. 3, 4 and 5 respectively5.
+The graphs for w = 33, 43 are very similar to Fig. 5, and we omit them here for lack of space.
 Each data point in the graphs represents the average running time of an algorithm over the 20 random formulas that were generated with the corresponding n, m and w.
 A note of caution should be exercised while interpreting results for small widths, as these formulas are easy for naive Monte Carlo strategies.
 For w = 3, we see that DNFApproxMC vastly outperforms other algorithms, taking under a second to solve all formulas (see: Fig. 3).
-Rest of the algorithms time out for formulas with number of cubes $m \ge$ 100,000.
+Rest of the algorithms time out for formulas with number of cubes $m \ge 100,000$.
 For w = 13, it can be seen from Fig. 4 that DNFApproxMC and KLM Counter are the best performers.
 However, DNFApproxMC scales better with m.
 Vazirani Counter is the only algorithm to time out.
 For w = 23, we see that Monte Carlo algorithms, in particular KL Counter and KLM Counter, outperform the hashing-based algorithms.
 These algorithms also scale well with respect to m for w = 23.
-This trend continues for w = 33and 43.
-We see that the behavior of the algorithms does not change above w = 23.
-For non-uniform widths, we see that the DNFApproxMC is again the best performer.
+We observed the same trend for w = 33 and 43.

-In summary, the performance of the Monte Carlo algorithms and SymbolicDNFApproxMC, improves significantly with the width of cubes, while DNFApproxMC dominates for low and non-uniform cube-widths and is more consistent overall.
+In summary, the performance of the Monte Carlo algorithms and SymbolicDNFApproxMC, improves with the width of cubes, while the runtime of DNFApproxMC remains relatively consistent across different w.